iobis/manual/name_matching.md

 **R script for attaching Taxon Lists to ID Lists:**

 If you are familiar enough with R, you can use the [`merge`](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/merge) function to attach the two lists to your data.
-We provide a short example of how to use this function below.
+See a short example of how to use this function below.

 ```R
 #Generate example data table with species occurences, for this example we will only have one column with the scientificName